curiosity26/ODataQuery-PHP/README.md

 ODataQuery-PHP
 ==============

-A library of PHP Classes that allow for OData queries to be easily built and extended for appending to a URL Request to a server-side API supporting OData.
+A library of PHP Classes that allow for OData queries to be easily built and extended for appending to a URL Request to a server-side API supporting OData v4.0.
+Support for any of the query functions made available in this library are based on the configuration of the API server.
+This library simply conforms to the expected functionality as described on http://www.odata.org/.
+Other language versions of this library are available at http://www.odata.org/libraries or on GitHub at https://github.com/ODataOrg/.

 <h2>Installation</h2>